 The Dream Center is a “one-stop shop” in a safe, caring place for undocumented students new and continuing at Santa Rosa Junior College.
-Students will receive personalized support as they begin their college journey.
+Students will receive personalized support as they begin their college journeys.

 Dream Center staff are here to create a welcoming experience while students navigate matters related to AB540 admissions, the California Dream Act Application, EOPS (Extended Opportunities Programs & Services), the BOG (Board of Governors) Fee Waiver, DACA, and referrals to Assessment & Counseling, and the essentials of full matriculation at SRJC.